stevemclaugh/pennsound-metadata/README.md

 - For convenience, select `View > Freeze Cells > Freeze First Row` to freeze the header row at the top of the window.
 Then select `Tools > Automatic Spell Checking` to turn off those wavy red underlines.

-- Here's an example of some correctly labeled `isPartOf` relationships.
+- Here's an example of correctly labeled `isPartOf` relationships.
 Note that the complete reading at the bottom is marked `None`, meaning it does not appear to be excerpted from any other file.

 <img src="img/isPartOf_example.png" width="900">